ygboucherk/prima-pool-server/docs/guides/setup.md

   the Docker volume).

-The schema is a handful of relational tables: `accounts`, `api_keys`, `workers`, `clusters`, `cluster_members` (membership junction), and `requests` (usage accounting).
+The schema is a handful of relational tables: `accounts`, `api_keys`, `workers`, `clusters`, `cluster_members` (membership junction), `requests` (usage accounting), and `balance_events` (the append-only balance audit trail).
 Document-shaped fields that are read/written as a whole (worker endpoint, hardware) stay as JSON columns; membership — which is queried and updated per-member — is relational.

 Schema upgrade history (for reference; all applied automatically and idempotently):